tnrao-trainer/CTS_MBZ_Kolkata_May2025/README.md

-# cognizant MBZ Kolkata May2025
+# Cognizant MBZ Kolkata May2025

 ---